AvinashDarekar/Advance-Project--1-2---Prediction-with-Regression/README.md

 This repository serves as a comprehensive resource for anyone interested in regression modeling.
 The projects showcase a meticulous approach to the entire data science process, from initial exploration to model deployment.

 ---

-Feel free to customize this description based on specific details and outcomes from your projects.